archanajl/movies/ReadME.md

 - GIVEN a user wants to request some movie recommendations
 - WHEN the request body includes year/genre/actor/ratings/certification
 - THEN the customer should be given a response object with only the movies that can be allowed for my age and satisfying the search criteria.

 ### <ins>Acceptance Criteria and Assumptions</ins>

 Movies API should return the movie recommendations based on the search criteria.

 Movies API will have two types of users:
 - Unregistered users will be given the movies recommendations without checking their age.
 - Registered users will be given the movies recommendations that are relevant to their age.
+  Mail and sms will be send to the user.

 Assumptions:

 Any user can view the movie recommendations.
 No authorization checks done.

 ### <ins>Key Features of the application</ins>

 - Allows registering users using the /users/add endpoint

 - Users can also be viewed and deleted using /users and users/delete/{userId} endpoint

 - Registered users can view their movie recommendations using the /movies/search/{userId} endpoint along with the request body (id/title/year/genre/actor/ratings/certification).
   Only age appropriate movies will be given.

 - UnRegistered users can view their movie recommendations using the /movies/search endpoint along with the request body (id/title/year/genre/actor/ratings/certification)

 - Movies can also be added and deleted using  /movies/add and movies/delete/{movieId}

 - API health can be checked at /health endpoint

 - Information about the API can be found at /info

 - API endpoints can be found at swagger.io

+- Use Twilio API to send sms/email

 ### <ins>Approach to the solution</ins>